-Now that you've discovered rates, this lesson talks about ratio problems.
-Let's say you have 3 candy bars to my 1, and Jill has 2 to your 3.
+Now that you've discovered rates, it's time to learn about ratio problems.
+Imagine that you have 3 candy bars to Timmy's 1, and Jill has 2 to your 3.
 That's a 3:1:2 ratio.
 These problems don't have to be any more complex than multiplication problems—it's all about finding the base unit and working from there.

 This lesson introduces the Singapore approach to percent word problems The nice thing about percent problems is that most of the time, you're not working with more than 100%.
 With your handy percent ruler (a great model drawing trick), these problems become a snap.

 By now you may feel like a Singapore Math pro!
 In this lesson, you will have the opportunity to apply what you've learned so far in this course.
-This lesson focuses on solving word problems and matching a word problem to a pre-created model.
+This lesson focuses on solving word problems and matching each word problem with a pre-created model.